retep998/winapi-rs/CONTRIBUTING.md

 ** Stuff in `src/winrt` is special and has its own namespaced organization.
 * Definitions are defined in the same order as they are in the original header.
 * The `lib` folder is legacy from 0.2 and will eventually disappear once all definitions have been moved to their correct locations.

+## Dealing with duplicates

+* Sometimes two headers will define the same thing.
+** If the duplicated thing is a simple typedef or function definition or constant, then duplicate the definition.
+** If the duplicated thing is a struct or COM interface or union, then choose one header to be the canonical source of truth for that definition and publicly re-export the thing from the other header.
+* Sometimes a COM interface will have two methods with identical names.
+If the two methods are both named `Foo`, then name them `Foo1` and `Foo2`.